higorpr/higorpr/README.md

 ### Hello there!
 I'm Higor 👋

 My name is Higor de Faria, but feel free to call me **Higor**.
 I'm a software engineer / full-stack developer.
-I'm also a Naval Architect and an Aerospace Engineer who is very interested in technology and how they impact our lives.
+I'm also a Naval Architect and an Aerospace Engineer who is very interested in new technologies and how they impact our lives.

 #### Some (fun) facts about me: